Education

 by Brianne Grimstad

-The Allamakee Community School District School (ACSD) Board of Directors met for its regular monthly meeting Monday night, September 16.
+The Allamakee Community School District (ACSD) Board of Directors met for its regular monthly meeting Monday, December 16.
+Board member Scott Melcher was absent from the meeting.

 Wed